 Growing cities need smart ways to solve the problems of aging infrastructure and create new spaces that increase safety, usability, and more.
 Smart infrastructure embeds sensors in infrastructure (think walls and roads) and the equipment it interacts with, then connects those sensors to a communication network.
 This allows real-time data acquisition and analysis to make cities more livable and sustainable.

 How can citizens get around more easily by making use of the mobility services that are available to them?
 To answer this question, we connect advanced software with different modes of transit–for example, bus systems and bike-sharing programs–and use data to make these services more accessible, sustainable, and easier to use.

 The greatest challenge smart cities face is not just finding ways to use data to address pressing challenges, but also connecting people to the data and services.
 Smart cities must ensure access to technology while bridging social and economic inequalities.

 To protect water is to protect a critical aspect of human health.
 Smart water systems can collect data from places such as pipes and drains, then use that data to manage the water efficiently—whether it’s helping reduce flooding, or removing pollutants, or recommending greening strategies for an entire watershed.
 Our research and education initiatives address stormwater, drinking water, wastewater, recreational water, and more.

-The Urban Collaboratory is working closely with city stakeholders on more than 15 innovative projects that prioritize access to fundamental human needs.
+The Urban Collaboratory is working closely with city stakeholders on numerous innovative projects that prioritize access to fundamental human needs.